 2. Duplicate Product Schema

 Your theme outputs one Product JSON-LD block (without reviews), and your review app outputs another Product JSON-LD block (with reviews).
-Google sees two conflicting Product objects for the same page and may use the one without reviews — or flag both as problematic.
+Google and AI engines see two conflicting Product objects for the same page.
+They may use the one without reviews, or discard both as unreliable.

 Why it happens: Shopify themes (especially Dawn-based themes) include their own Product structured data in the theme code.
 Review apps also inject Product structured data to include the aggregateRating.
 Neither knows about the other, creating duplication.